EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 .. prompt:: bash $

-  sudo systemctl enable lighthouse-beacon sudo systemctl start lighthouse-beacon
+  sudo systemctl start lighthouse-beacon

 The Lighthouse client will start to sync the Beacon Chain. **This may take just some minutes as Checkpoint sync is enabled by default.**

-3.- Start de validator
+3.- Start de validator (only necessary for staking, skip this step for running an Ethereum full node)

 We need to import the previously generated validator keys and set the set Fee Recipient flag.
 Run under the ethereum account: